silkodenis/SOM/README.md

 * `OpenCL 1.1 ` or higher
 * `OpenCV 3` [optional] (for build lib som_view and examples)

-These steps have been tested for macOS High Sierra 10.13.14 but should work with other unix systems as well.
+These steps have been tested for macOS High Sierra 10.13.14 but should work with other unix-based systems as well.

 ```sh
 1. $ cd ~/<my_working_directory>